brainboxdotcc/retro-rocket/docpages/user-guide/troubleshooting.md

 ---

 ### I broke something in `/programs/init`
-- If Retro Rocket fails to start properly because of changes you made, boot from the LiveCD again.
+- If Retro Rocket fails to start properly because of changes you made, boot from the LiveCD or LiveUSB again.
 - From there, you can reinstall or edit `/programs/init` on your installed system to fix it. (use @ref mount "mount" to mount your installed system to `/harddisk` and make changes using @ref edit "edit")

 ---